rmzs0711/gsoc2022-proposal-haskell/README.md

 **michaelpj**  suggested, that we will want to add the new functionality as a plugin, which may require tweaking the plugin infrastructure slightly, but that should be okay.

 In the problem of the token types, it seems that super economy on adding a new type is unnecessary, but the decision to create new types will add some extra routinely in `LSP`.
-Also I figured out that Kotlin and OCaml already have semantic syntax highlighting support, Scala has the same GSoC idea for the summer of 2022.
+Also, I figured out that Kotlin and OCaml already have semantic syntax highlighting support, Scala has the same GSoC idea for the summer of 2022.
 So I think it will be a good idea to ask some questions to other contributors and investigate other solutions for other functional programming languages

 ### Change annotation ###

 We don't need a new plugin or something like that, we need to add a functionality in existing plugins, that will add `change annotations` info in requests

 Maybe is a good idea to investigate existing plugins, that provide code edits, in order to generalize `change annotations` logic.
-As I see, this logics implementation can be not necessarily as a plugin, but as a library with useful functions.
+As I see it, this logics implementation can be not necessarily as a plugin, but as a library with useful functions.

 ## **Tentative plan** ##